-County/City: Riverside County ☐Three-Year Program and Expenditure Plan ☑ Annual Update ☐Annual Revenue and Expenditure Report Local Mental Health Director County Auditor-Controller Name: Matthew Chang, MD.
-Name: Paul Angulo, CPA, MA-Mgt Telephone Number: 951-358-4501 Telephone Number: 951-955-3800 E-mail: Matthew.chang@ruhealth.org E-mail: pangulo@co.riverside.ca.us Local Mental Health Mailing Address: 4095 County Circle Drive Riverside, CA 92503 Report is true and correct and that the County has complie or as directed by the State Department of Health Care Service Commission, and that all expenditures are consistent with including Welfare and Institutions Code (WIC) sections 5813 9 of the California Code of Regulations sections 3400 and 34 approved plan or update and that MHSA funds will only be a 410.
-I further certify that all expenditures are consistent with a used for programs specified in the Mental Health Services Ac approved plan, any funds allocated to a county which are no cified in WIC section 5892(h), shall revert to the state to e years. e that the foregoing and the attached update/revenue and Matthew Chang, MD.
-Local Mental Health Director (PRINT) Signature Date local Mental Health Services (MHS) Fund (WIC 5892(f)); a annually by an independent auditor and the most recent aud 30, I further certify that for the fiscal year ende recorded as revenues in the local MHS Fund; that County/Ci the Board of Supervisors and recorded in compliance with su WIC section 5891(a), in that local MHS funds may not be load. e that the foregoing, and if there is a revenue and expenditure County Auditor Controller / City Financial Officer (PRINT) Signature Date
+County/City: Riverside County ☐ Three-Year Program and Expenditure Plan ☑ Annual Update ☐ Annual Revenue and Expenditure Report Local Mental Health Director County Auditor-Controller Name: Matthew Chang, MD.
+Name: Paul Angulo, CPA, MA-Mgt Telephone Number: 951-358-4501 Telephone Number: 951-955-3800 E-mail: Matthew.chang@ruhealth.org E-mail: pangulo@co.riverside.ca.us Local Mental Health Mailing Address: 4095 County Circle Drive Riverside, CA 92503 Report is true and correct and that the County has complie or as directed by the State Department of Health Care Service Commission, and that all expenditures are consistent with including Welfare and Institutions Code (WIC) sections 5813 9 of the California Code of Regulations sections 3400 and 3 approved plan or update and that MHSA funds will only be a 410.
+I further certify that all expenditures are consistent with a used for programs specified in the Mental Health Services Act approved plan, any funds allocated to a county which are no cified in WIC section 5892(h), shall revert to the state to I declare under penalty of perjury under the laws of this state expenditure report is true and correct to the best of my know e that the foregoing and the attached update/revenue and ledge.
+Matthew Chang, MD.
+Local Mental Health Director (PRINT) Signature Date I hereby certify that for the fiscal year ended June 30, 2020 Mental Health Services (MHS) Fund (WIC 5892(f)); and that by an independent auditor and the most recent audit report is 30, 2-02-0 I further certify that for the fiscal year ended Jur revenues in the local MHS Fund; that County/City MHSA exp Supervisors and recorded in compliance with such appropriat 5891(a), in that local MHS funds may not be loaned to a cour I declare under penalty of perjury under the laws of this state report attached, is true and correct to the best of my knowled Paul Angulo, CPA, MA-Mgt County Auditor Controller / City Financial Officer (PRINT) the County's/City's financial statements are audited annually adated 12/4/2020 for the fiscal year ended June le 30, 2020 the State MHSA distributions were recorded as enditures and transfers out were appropriated by the Board of tions; and that the County/City has complied with WIC section not y general fund or any other county fund.